-United Airlines Forcibly Removes Passenger Bumped from Flight [VIDEO]
+United Airlines Forcibly Removes Passenger Bumped from Flight [Video]

 No one volunteered to exit the plane after the new offer, and a manager then boarded the plane.
 The passengers were told that four people would be randomly selected by a computer to exit the flight.
 After the computer selection took place, a couple was picked, and they exited the plane.
 Shortly after that, the situation escalated when a solo passenger, who is featured in the video, was approached.
 He refused to leave after United’s request.

-The man became extremely agitated according to Bridges, stating that “he was a doctor who needed to see patients at a hospital in the morning.”
+The man became extremely agitated, according to Bridges, stating that “he was a doctor who needed to see patients at a hospital in the morning.”
 The manager informed him that airport security would be called to handle the situation if he did not voluntarily leave.
 After he was told this, Bridges said the man responded by telling the United Airlines representative that he would be calling his attorney.

 The Situation Worsens

 Two security officials spoke with the passenger, and he refused to exit.
 When a third security official boarded, he threw the man against an armrest and dragged him to the front of the plane.
-There is a 31-second session on the facebook video that Bridges posted that captures the three security officers forcibly removing the passenger.
+There is a 31-second session in the Facebook video that Bridges posted that captures the three security officers forcibly removing the passenger.
 The video ends as they drag him toward the front of the plane.

 The passenger was allowed back on the plane after security took him off.

 According to Bridges, “His face was bloody and he seemed disoriented.
 And he ran to the back of the plane.”

 This is a doctor who paid for his ticket.
 He was dragged off his flight, beaten up, so a @united employee could take his seat.
 Unreal. pic.twitter.com/WR0Z089MHO